 Navigating the Challenges

-• Navigate a complex application process and manage ongoing communication with lenders throughout the construction period.
+Oversee complex application processes.
+Handle constant communication with lenders during the construction period.

-• Prepare a Detailed Budget and Plan: Budget your costs for each build stage, your building permits, and any other hidden costs you may incur.
+Define a Detailed Budget and Strategy: Budget all your expenses for each stage of the build process, as well as your building permit costs and all the other hidden expenses that you are able to incur.

 Construction-Specific Documents Checklist